 - Dee, Thomas S. and Emily K. Penner.
 “My Brother’s Keeper?
 The Dropout Effects of Targeted Educational Supports.”
 NBER Working Paper No. 26386.

 - Dee, Thomas S. and Emily K. Penner.
 2017.
 “The Causal Effects of Cultural Relevance: Evidence from an Ethnic Studies Curriculum.”
 American Educational Research Journal, 54(1): 127-166.
 DOI: 10.3102/0002831216677002.

 Districts and Schools

-- Domina, Thurston, Andrew M. Penner, Emily K. Penner, AnneMarie Conley.
-2014.
+- Domina, Thurston, Andrew M. Penner, Emily K. Penner, and AnneMarie Conley.
 “Algebra for All: California’s 8th grade Algebra Initiative as Constrained Curricula.”
-Teachers College Record, 116(8).

 - Reich, Stephanie M., Emily K. Penner., Greg J. Duncan, and Anamarie Auger.
 2012.
 “Using Baby Books to Change New Mothers’ Attitudes about Corporal Punishment.”
 Child Abuse & Neglect, 36(2): 108-117.

 - Reich, Stephanie M., Emily K. Penner, and Greg J. Duncan.
 2011.
 “Using Baby Books to Increase New Mothers’ Safety Practices.”
 Academic Pediatrics, 11(1): 34-43.

 - Auger, Ana, Stephanie M. Reich, and Emily K. Penner.
 “The Effect of Baby Books on Mothers’ Reading Beliefs and Reading Practices.”
 [Please email me for the most recent draft]

 - Penner, Emily K. “Parenting and the Reduction of Inequality: How the Impact of Early Parenting on Achievement Varies across Class and with Development.”